Sanved07/Tin-Dog-Website/README.md

-TinDog is a website to match Dogs.
+A beautiful and Responsive website to match Dogs.
 Just like Tinder!
 ![Screenshot](images/screenshot.png)